Aidan40661224/Portfolio_Aidan/week6_testing.md

 This unit test works in the same way as the first one I discussed, but it tests to check that if the letter provided by the player is included in the word they are guessing, that the function returns true.

 # Reflection
 Having not done unit testing before this was a fairly new concept for me to implement, although the theory of how they are done was what I expected.
 Unfortunately I haven't been able to link the word variable to the wordList.txt file provided, however I tested my unit tests with multiple combinations of words and answers so I am confident it has been implemented correctly.
+I believe that the tests we wrote both passed in the final result, which I am pleased at, however our overall team score is disappointing.
+I am interested to receive some more feedback regarding the tests I wrote.